-Section 114.
 Prohibition on Use of Loan Proceeds for Lobbying Activities.
-This section prohibits any eligible entity from using proceeds of the covered loan for lobbying activities, as defined by 2 U.S.C.
-1602.
+This section prohibits any eligible entity from using proceeds of the covered loan for lobbying activities, as defined by the Lobbying Disclosure Act, lobbying expenditures related to state or local campaigns, and expenditures to influence the enactment of federal, state, or local legislation, appropriations, or regulations.

-Section 115.
 Effective Date; Applicability.
 Amendments made by this bill shall apply to Paycheck Protection Program loans as if included in the CARES Act.

-Section 116.
 Bankruptcy Provisions.
 This section would establish a special procedure in the bankruptcy process if the Administrator determines certain small business debtors are eligible for Paycheck Protection Program loans.
 It requires court approval for Paycheck Protection Program loans to these debtors and requires any such loan be given a superpriority claim in the bankruptcy process, providing additional protection to taxpayers and participating banks.
 The provisions in this section would take effect only upon a written determination by the Administrator that certain small business debtors are eligible for Paycheck Protection Program loans and would sunset two years from the date of enactment.